Website builders have made it easier – and cheaper – than ever to get online.

 Best for event photographers

 SmugMug is a photography website builder that provides an easy way to showcase and sell your photographs.
-As a specialized builder, SmugMug is superb at what it does, but can feel limited in comparison to more versatile builders like Wix or Squarespace.
+As a specialized builder, SmugMug is superb at what it does, but can feel limited in comparison to a more versatile builder like Squarespace.

 |Provides excellent photography-specific features, including extensive security options for any images you publish on your site||Its portfolio specialization can make it feel a bit limited compared to all-purpose website builders.
 For non-portfolio functionality SmugMug doesn’t quite hold up|

 |SmugMug is great for monetizing your photos from the get go.
 It’s ready to help you sell products and prints as soon as you sign up||The full Portfolio plan costs $15 per month (billed annually).
 This is fine if you’re in a position to monetize your work, but is a bit steep for those just starting out|

 Because SmugMug is a specialized photography builder, it comes with certain perks and features that the other builders on our list don’t.
 In fact, it scored a full 5 stars for its features, outperforming all other builders!

 One of our favorite features is the ability to protect your photos from third-party downloads.